cysouw/diathesis/text/c01_introduction.md

 b.
 Der Traum deutet auf nichts Gutes.
 :::

-Second, some preverbs lead to disjunct diatheses, like with *schweigen* 'to remain silent' and *verschweigen* 'to conceal' [@Next], see [@sec:preverb-double-applicative].
+Second, some preverbs lead to disjunct diatheses, like with *schweigen* 'to remain silent' and *verschweigen* 'to conceal' [@next], see [@sec:preverb-double-applicative].

 :::ex
 ~~[ADJ > OBJ, PBJ > OBJ]~~